The only solution to traffic is a viable alternative to driving.

 For almost 100 years, it has been known that building more roads makes traffic worse

 Literally, city planners in St. Louis observed that building more roads created more traffic in 1930 (pgs.
 66, 411, & 412).
 This comes from a phenomenon known as “induced demand.”
 What remains constant is not the flow of cars over a road, but people’s willingness to be delayed.
-If a new highway is built, congestion will be solved, but only for a little bit until people realize there’s a new, freely-flowing highway nearby.
-Then, people will change their commutes to use the highway, they will take the highway to go on more and longer trips than they would have otherwise, and they will buy more new cars to build their life around using the highway.
-This will happen until the highway is as slow and unpredictable as it was before.
+If a new highway is built or expanded, congestion will be solved, but only for a little bit until people realize there’s a new, freely-flowing highway nearby.
+Then, people will change their commutes to use the highway, use the highway to go on more and longer trips than they would have otherwise, and buy more cars to build their life around using the highway.
+This will happen until the roads are exactly as slow and unpredictable as before.

-Sure, driving does technically allow you to go wherever you want whenever you want reasonably quickly (well-designed transit does too, but, for sake of argument, let’s ignore that for the moment).
-However, most people go from one denser population center to another for most of their trips, such as Millheim to the Nittany Mall for errands, Tyrone to State College for work, or Philadelphia to Penn State for football games.
-Transit between these denser, more
+Sure, driving does technically allow you to go wherever you want whenever you want reasonably quickly (a well-designed transit system does too, but, ignoring that for sake of argument).
+However, most people go from one denser area to another for most of their trips, such as Millheim to the Mall for errands, Tyrone to State College for work, or Philadelphia to Penn State for football games.
+Transit between these denser, walkable places won’t serve all possible

 Transit is also inherently more space-efficient than cars.
 Transit vehicles are larger and can fit more people, bicycles are smaller and use less space per person, and a properly-designed transitway can carry people faster than they could drive.
 By